this-is-tobi/template-monorepo-ts/README.md

 | API *- swagger* | http://localhost:8081/swagger-ui | http://api.domain.local/swagger-ui |
 | Documentation   | http://localhost:8082            | http://doc.domain.local            |

-> *__Notes:__ if containers are up but services not resolved with kubernetes, check that domains are mapped to 127.0.0.1 in `/etc/hosts`, this is what should the `bun run kube:init` command.*
+> *__Notes:__ If the containers are healthy but the services are not resolved with Kubernetes, check that the domains are mapped to `127.0.0.1` in `/etc/hosts`, which is what Bun should do by running the `kube:init` command..*